 No. Other than feeling the sensor press against the skin, our clinical studies and use in real world case studies have demonstrated that the device did not cause pain or discomfort to the patients.

 Yes.
 The SEM Scanner cannot be used on patients with broken skin over the anatomy in question.
-The device is not cleared for use on pediatric patients.
+The device is not cleared for use on paediatric patients.

 Yes.
 The Company provides comprehensive device training.
 Training should be undertaken before first use of the device.
 The Instructions for Use should be read and understood before first use to ensure correct operation of the device, and information on warnings and precautions.